Ezekiel Elliott Sues NFL, 'League Orchestrated Conspiracy' to Demonize Me

 -- Thompson considered extorting Elliott with alleged sex videos and took steps to effectuate such a plan

-The NFLPA says Roberts recommended no suspension for Elliott based on the evidence -- but was ultimately blocked by another investigator for laying out her case to NFL commish Roger Goodell.
+The NFLPA says Roberts recommended no suspension for Elliott based on the evidence -- but was ultimately blocked by another NFL investigator from laying out her case to NFL commish Roger Goodell.

-What's interesting ... the arbitrator in the case has not ruled on Ezekiel's appeal.
+The arbitrator in the case has not ruled on Ezekiel's appeal.